 - Periodic project manager symposiums.

-- A PMI Satellite Chapter in Frankfort for Kentucky state government.
+- PMI Bluegrass Chapter events held in Frankfort for Kentucky state government.

 Kentucky's Project Management Framework